royal0959/tf2-vscript-dump/README.md

 * ``red sniper laser`` - A wrangler laser for red snipers (both bots & players, can be edited to only apply to bots)
 * ``damageable projectile shield`` - Makes projectile shields lose duration upon blocking damage
 * ``rocket penetration`` - Allows rockets to penetration enemies, dealing damage each time
+* ``red money`` - All bots drop red money on dead as if they were killed by a sniper rifle